Summary: This document provides information about the extension supporting applications written in Objective-C.

 |Template Union Instance|

-- Functions only known as declarations will be considered as external: as such, some rules will not be applied in some very rare cases.
+- Function only known as declaration will be considered as external: some quality rules will not be applied in some very rare cases.